TuxInvader/Puppet-Brocade-vTM/brocadevtm/README.md

 	./bin/genManifests -h <vTM Host> -v <API Version> -U <User> -P <Pass> -d <debug level>

 The tool generates manifests by walking the API.
-Any types it finds (eg Virtual Servers, Pools, Monitors) get defined types createdi, so that you can deploy instances of those types.
+Any types it finds (eg Virtual Servers, Pools, Monitors) get defined types created, so that you can deploy instances of those types.
 Any configuration it finds will be used to generate Classes.
 For example the Default Monitors are created as classes, so you can simply `include brocadevtm::moinitors_simple_http`.